How to Use AI to Clean and Normalize Messy Data

 Add a Loop node (ForEach mode) over the array of rows.
 For very large datasets, configure the loop to run in batches of 5-20 records and pass each batch to the AI step in one call - much cheaper than one call per row.

-Inside the loop, add a Connector node configured as a tool-augmented LLM call.
-Use a clear prompt and a strict output schema matching your target model:
+Inside the loop, add a Connector node in Agent mode.
+Use a clear prompt and a Response Schema that matches your target model, so every record comes back as predictable JSON:

 Prompt: